PowerGridModel/power-grid-model/tests/data/state_estimation/transmission-case/README.md

 SPDX-License-Identifier: MPL-2.0
 -->
-## Network Test Case: Transmission grid
+## Network Test Case: Transmission grid.

 Test case representing a typical transmission grid.
 Symmetrical voltage sensors are installed on all nodes and power sensors are installed at both ends of lines and